-Eleven staff submitted questionnaire responses.
-All indicated that they felt that patients are safe and protected from harm.
-Seven staff indicated they were very satisfied with this aspect of care and four indicated they were satisfied.
+Five staff submitted questionnaire responses.
+All indicated that they felt that patients are safe and protected from harm and that they were very satisfied with this aspect of care.
 Staff spoken with during the inspection concurred with this.
 No comments were included in submitted questionnaire responses.

-There were examples of good practice found in relation to staff recruitment; induction; training; appraisal; safeguarding; management of medical emergencies; infection prevention control; radiology and the environment.
+There were examples of good practice found in relation to induction, training, appraisal, safeguarding, infection prevention control and decontamination procedures, radiology and the environment.